Claire Rayner: Campaigner

-Rayner was Vice-President (and formerly President) of the British Humanist Association, a Distinguished Supporter of the Humanist Society Scotland and an Honorary Associate of the National Secular Society.
-In the weeks leading up to her death, Rayner had the following to say about Pope Benedict XVI's state visit to the United Kingdom:
+Rayner was President (and subsequently Vice-President) of the British Humanist Association, a Distinguished Supporter of the Humanist Society Scotland and an Honorary Associate of the National Secular Society.
+In the weeks before her death, Rayner had the following to say about Pope Benedict XVI's state visit to the United Kingdom:

 I have no language with which to adequately describe Joseph Alois Ratzinger, AKA the Pope.
 In all my years as a campaigner I have never felt such animus against any individual as I do against this creature.
 His views are so disgusting, so repellent and so hugely damaging to the rest of us, that the only thing to do is to get rid of him.

 Rayner's position as a patron of the Down's Syndrome Association was promptly terminated in 1995.
 She had queried parents' decision to have a disabled child:

 The hard facts are that it is costly in terms of human effort, compassion, energy, and finite resources such as money, to care for individuals with handicaps (and to hell with political correctness; there is more to these dilemmas than mere 'learning difficulties').

 It was a response to the decision of journalist Dominic Lawson and his wife not to have a test determining the health of the foetus during a pregnancy and thus, following one potential result, rejecting outright the option of a termination.
 It was published shortly after the birth of the couple's disabled daughter.